-State Street Bank and Trust Company (SSB), State Street Financial Center, One Lincoln Street, Boston, Massachusetts 02111 serves as custodian of the funds' cash and securities.
+State Street Bank and Trust Company (SSB), State Street Financial Center, One Lincoln Street, Boston, Massachusetts 02111 serves as custodian of the funds' cash and securities under a Master Custodian Agreement with the corporation.
 Foreign securities, if any, are held by foreign banks participating in a network coordinated by SSB.
 The custodian takes no part in determining the investment policies of the funds or in deciding which securities are purchased or sold by the funds.
 The funds, however, may invest in certain obligations of the custodian and may purchase or sell certain securities from or to the custodian.